-601 Areas of Risk MSEC Bird and Bat Conservation Strategy 5.5 Artificial Lighting Additional light sources during the operation of the MSEC could result in concentrated foraging locations of avian and bat species that feed on insects nocturnally since the artificial lighting could attract insects.
+Areas of Risk MSEC Bird and Bat Conservation Strategy Artificial Lighting Additional light sources during the operation of the Mountain States Energy Corporation (MSEC) could result in concentrated foraging locations of avian and bat species that feed on insects nocturnally since the artificial lighting could attract insects.
 Artificial lighting also has the potential to negatively affect migration patterns of migratory birds and bats that move through the area.
 Lighting impacts would be reduced by focusing light sources downward.
 If lighting at individual solar panels or other equipment is needed for night maintenance, portable lighting will be used.
-5.6 Evaporation Pond Evaporation ponds covering approximately 5 acres are planned to allow plant operations.
-The ponds could accumulate organic chemicals that could potentially harm birds or bats if used as a water source.
+Evaporation Pond Evaporation ponds covering approximately 5 acres are planned to allow plant operations.
+The ponds could accumulate organic chemicals that could potentially harm birds or bats if the ponds are used as a water source.
 Netting could be used to deter avian and bat species from foraging in and around the evaporation ponds, though the netting itself presents a risk for entanglement by birds or bats.
-5.7 Ongoing Human Disturbance Maintenance would consist of dust control and grounds upkeep, cleaning and repair of modules, repair and upkeep of all transformers, inverters and wiring collection systems, control systems upkeep, building maintenance and water treatment, and permanent storm water controls and maintenance.
+Ongoing Human Disturbance Maintenance would consist of dust control and grounds upkeep, cleaning and repair of modules, repair and upkeep of all transformers, inverters and wiring collection systems, control systems upkeep, building maintenance and water treatment, and permanent storm water controls and maintenance.
 Routine Preventative Maintenance (PM) activities would be scheduled in accordance with the frequencies outlined in the Original Equipment Manufacturer (OEM) specifications.
-O&M would require the use of vehicles and equipment including but not limited to welding, re-fueling, lubricating, panel washing equipment, forklifts, manlifts, and chemical sprayers for weed abatement.
+Operations and Maintenance (O&M) would require the use of vehicles and equipment including but not limited to welding, re-fueling, lubricating, panel washing equipment, forklifts, manlifts, and chemical sprayers for weed abatement.
 Flatbed trucks and pick-up trucks as well as utility vehicles would be used on a daily basis during construction at the facility and on-site.
 Major equipment maintenance and overhauls would be completed at intervals of approximately 5- 10 years.
 Replacement of non-functioning equipment may require the use of heavy haul transport equipment and large overhead cranes.
-Noise and activity disturbance would occur as a result of the O&M activities, but the impacts would be minor and intermittent in nature and are expected to have little or no added impacts to birds or bats in the area.
-17 | P a g e
+Noise and activity disturbance would occur as a result of the Operations and Maintenance activities, but the impacts would be minor and intermittent in nature and are expected to have little or no added impacts to birds or bats in the area.**Mitigation Measures**